Development Environment

 property set, the connection string will use

-host = "localhost"
+host = "localhost" for external access.

 This configuration ensures that the connection string remains the